Using gcloud for Virtual Machines

 Virtual Machines

 Our goal in this section is to create a virtual machine (VM) instance running a distribution of the Linux operating system.
-A VM is basically a virtualized operating system that runs on a host operating system.
+A VM is a virtualized operating system that runs on a host operating system.
 That host operating system may also be Linux, but it could be Windows or macOS.
-In short, when we use virtual machines, it means instead of installing an operating system ,like Linux, macOS, Windows, etc, on a physical machine, we use virtual machine software to mimic the process.
-The virtual machine thus runs on top of our main OS.
-It's like an app, where the app is a fully functioning operating system.
+In short, using virtual machines means instead of installing an operating system on bare metal, we use virtual machine software to mimic the process of installing an additional OS as an app (so to speak) on an existing OS.

-In this book, we're going to use gcloud (via Google) to create and run our virtual machines.
+In this book, we're going to use Google Cloud to create and run our virtual machines.
 There are other options available that you can explore on your own.

 Google Cloud / gcloud